buildpacks/rfcs/text/0000-layer-origin-metadata.md

 * Should users be able add organization-specific layer origin metadata?
 How would they do so?
+* How does any of this relate to volumes mounted by the platform (for example, `/platform/env/`)?
+Such a volume may affect the build, so it must be considered an input.
+However, we have no existing means of identifying that volume mount or its contents.
+How can we get a handle on arbitrary volume mounts in a way that enables us to trace their participation in builds?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes